Installing EndeavourOS ARM

 In your favorite browser, go to https://github.com/endeavouros-arm/images/releases

-When you find the desired image, click on it.
-Under Assets, click on for rpi
+When you find the desired image tag, click on it.
+Under Assets, click on the

 enosLinuxARM-rpi-latest.img.xz